 If you work in a small business, your company many not have an HR Manual.
 What then?
 It depends on the company, the other employees, the relationships – but it may be worth talking to the owner of the small business about how to prevent problems when you’re dating a coworker.

 If you’re not sure if you’re professionally or personally ready to date a coworker, read Questions to Ask Yourself Before Starting a New Relationship.

-“A lie can travel half way around the world while the truth is putting on its shoes,” said Mark Twain.
-If you want to prevent gossip and rumors about you and your coworker dating, you might consider announcing it yourself.
+Before I updated this article to reflect the pros and cons of dating a coworker more clearly, I suggested “announcing” the relationship at work.
+I said, “If you want to prevent gossip and rumors about you and your coworker dating, you might consider announcing it yourself.
 You don’t need to send an interoffice memo or email; rather, be open about your dating relationship.
-Talk about it in the lunch room, when you’re getting a coffee at the Keurig machine, or during casual office door conversations.
+Talk about it in the lunch room, when you’re getting a coffee at the Keurig machine, or during casual office door conversations.”
+That was bad advice.

 Never share anything about your relationship with people on the job — even after the workday is over and you’re having cocktails in the pub.
 Don’t gossip, confide, or trust anyone at work about dating a colleague.
 If you need relationship advice, talk to non-work friends or search the internet for articles like When Your Boyfriend Doesn’t Have Time for You Anymore.
 That’s one of the cons of dating a coworker: you should never ask people at work for advice about your love life.